You know what junk food looks like, but can you pick a superfood out of a lineup?

 The bacteria in your gut is vital to staying healthy, but this bacteria can be affected by an imbalanced diet, antibiotics, and illnesses.
 Any disruption in microbiota can impact digestive health and potentially lead to weight gain.

 One of the best ways to restore your gut health is to eat food that contains probiotics.
-Greek yogurt has plenty of probiotics, and compared to regular yogurt, it also has more protein, more minerals, and more healthy fats.
+Unsweetened coconut yogurt has plenty of probiotics and lots of healthy fats.
+Unlike regular (dairy) yogurt it does not provoke inflammation, autoimmune disease, nor cancer.

 - Rich in probiotics